knomedia/hubdown/README.md

 $ hubdown file.md -w
 ```

 When passing the `-w` flag hubdown will render the markdown in an approximation of what Github provides and push it to STDOUT.
+See Scraping for CSS below.
 ***
 ### Output to a file